neneyhsw/ryu_multipath/README.md

 Before you try this repository, you need to install the environments. (ryu, mininet, openvswitch)

 This repository will update transmission weights every 30 seconds.
-If link is interrupted, the transmission rule will be revised real time.
+If link is interrupted or switch is down, the transmission rule will be revised real time.
-If switch is shutdown, the transmisstion rule will be revised.

 mininet shows: